fortinet-fortisoar/widget-c3-charts/docs/setup.md

 **Before Configuring the C3 Charts Widget**

-The C3 Charts widget required the use of a JSON field in a module to hold the data which will be rendered in the resulting chart.
+The C3 Charts widget requires the use of a JSON field in a module to hold the data which will be rendered in the resulting chart.
 For simplicity's sake, a dedicated custom module and field can be used for this.
 The steps to set up this module are as follows:

 1. Navigate to FortiSOAR's Settings menu
 2. Click on "Modules" in the system settings menu to access the module editor.
 By default the "Create New Module" option will be selected.